 Improving resource efficiency is among the top priorities in today’s world, as governments, businesses and civil society are increasingly concerned about natural resource use, environmental impacts, material prices and supply security.

-In recent years, the OECD has undertaken a number of projects in order to inform governments and other stakeholders on how to improve resource efficiency:
+The OECD has undertaken a number of projects in order to inform governments and other stakeholders on how to improve resource efficiency.
+Find out more on the latest developments.

 This report responds to a request by G8 Environment Ministers at their meeting in Kobe in 2008 and presents an evaluation of progress on resource productivity.
 It highlights key trends and main policy developments related to resource productivity in OECD countries, with a particular focus on efforts to implement sustainable materials management.
 It identifies the main policy challenges and opportunities and discusses the steps that need to be taken to achieve further progress.